ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab02.md

 At this point, you should see that you have a perfect 100 points on submit.cs, and you are finished with the lab!

+EDIT: You will only see 20/20 points.
+The remaining 80 points will be graded by the TAs and final scores will be posted on Gauchospace.